HildoBijl/stepwise/frontend/src/ui/inputs/fieldInputs/textInputs/FloatUnitInput/README.md

 ## Return type

-The return type is a `FloatUnit` object which is basically a combination of a `Float` and a `Unit` object.
+The return type is a `FloatUnit` object which is basically a combination of a `PrecisionNumber` and a `Unit` object.
 It has various properties.

 - `str`
 - `tex`